Gráinne Cronin: Career

 Cronin was hired as a pilot by Aer Lingus in 1977.
 When she first joined in 1975, at the age of 22, it was as a flight attendant.
-But by the time she was 24 she went for flight training in Oxford.
+But by the time she was 24, she had gone for flight training in Oxford.
 Her first flight was in January 1978.
-Initially working as a co-pilot, in 1988 she became the airline's first woman captain.
+Initially working as a co-pilot, in 1988 she became the airline's first female captain.
 She retired on 25 May 2010.
-SAS were the first European airline to hire a woman pilot and Aer Lingus were the second.
+SAS were the first European airline to hire a woman pilot and Aer Lingus was the second.
 Within the next two years they had hired another two women.
 Though it seems to have taken a long time to get to this point, British Airways didn't hire their first woman pilots for about another 6 years.